Dzi Gervacio

+Early life and education

+Gervacio attended St. Scholastica's College, Manila and Ateneo de Manila University.

 Career

 Gervacio won the WNCAA Juniors Division Best Attacker award in 2006 and 2007.
 After completing her undergraduate studies at the Ateneo de Manila University and her UAAP career in March 2013, ending the Fab 5 era, Gervacio began her law studies at the same university.

 On October 22, 2014, Gervacio joined Foton Tornadoes in the 2014 Grand Prix conference of the Philippine Super Liga (PSL) as a last-minute replacement for the injured attacker Joey Torrijos.
 She clarified that her participation with the Tornadoes would limited expected to miss some games as the tournament progresses because of her school schedule.
 During the 2015 PSL All-Filipino Conference, Gervacio suffered an injury in her left knee and taken to the Makati Medical Center while playing for Foton against Philips Gold.
 Later she was diagnosed through MRI that she had a displaced patella and suffered an anterior cruciate ligament injury.
 She returned to play the Shakey's V-League 13th Season Open Conference with BaliPure Purest Water Defenders.